Issued by U.S. Bank

 - Balance transfer fee

-- Higher of 3% or $5 of the amount transferred (verify on issuer page)
+- 5% of each transfer, $5 minimum (verify on issuer page)

 - Rewards